Harvesting Hong Kong’s Rain

 By Angel Wong 9 May, 2012

-Angel Wong of AECOM explains how harvesting HK's rain can turn cities into catchment areas, Angel Wong of AECOM explains how harvesting HK's rain can turn cities into catchment areas
+Angel Wong of AECOM explains how harvesting HK's rain can turn cities into catchment areas

 In Hong Kong, water is taken for granted because it’s readily available, of good quality, and very cheap.
 We turn on the tap and it’s always there.
 In reality, Hong Kong is in a vulnerable position as it relies on mainland China for 70-80% of its water and Hong Kong’s water is only guaranteed to 2014.
 In 2011, Hong Kong renewed its water supply contract with Guangdong for another three years.
 Hong Kong’s water from China comes from the Dongjiang River, a major tributary to the Pearl River, 83 km north of Hong Kong.
 The Dongjiang also serves as a major supplier of fresh water to seven other cities including the heavy industrial and commercial centers of Guangzhou, Shenzhen, and Dongguan.
 Given that Guangdong province is water stressed, plans to harvest Hong Kong’s rainwater may have to be one of the solutions for sustainable water use in the future.
 Angel Wong from AECOM explains how the city can be used as catchment below…